s-dinda/photobooth/Installation-on-Debian.md

 ## Automated installation on Raspberry Pi OS (previously called Raspbian) and on Debian / Debian based distributions:
 To make the installation as simple as possible, we have created an installation script for you.
 It will setup your Raspberry Pi, Computer or Laptop as a full blown Photobooth (using Apache Webserver).
 This means, Photobooth and all needed packages and dependencies get installed and the automatic camera mount is disabled.
 On a Raspberry Pi you can choose that Photobooth is started in fullscreen on startup.

 If you encounter any issues or want more freedom to configure your Pi, Computer or Laptop, we recommend you look at the detailed installation instruction below.
+The installation script is intendet to work on Raspberry Pi OS based on Debian bullseye (released October 2021).
+**Note:** If you are using an older version of Rasperry Pi OS or Debian / Debian based distribution make sure Node.js v12.22.x is installed!

 ```
 wget https://raw.githubusercontent.com/andi34/photobooth/dev/install-raspbian.sh